JoshuaKoebke/Gear-Guardian/README.md

 - Missing critical services and repairs
 - Increased repair costs over time
 - Difficulty in maintaining accurate service records
+- To have a simple reminder to change the oil

 This app addresses these issues by providing:
 - An organized system to record maintenance details